John Millikin: Millikin relieved

-On March 17, 1945, the First Army commander, Lieutenant General Courtney H. Hodges, relieved Millikin of his command, and Major General James A. Van Fleet took over.
+On March 17, 1945, the First Army commander, Lieutenant General Courtney H. Hodges, relieved Millikin of his command, and Major General James Van Fleet took over, upon the recommendation of Bradley.
 Hodges and some of his staff had complained about the poor control of forces on both sides of the bridge and the lack of information on troop dispositions.
 According to General William C. Westmoreland, then the chief of staff of the 9th Infantry Division, Millikin had never visited the eastern bank of the Rhine after the bridge's capture.
-Hodges also complained later that Millikin repeatedly disobeyed his orders including a directive to drive his forces north along the east bank and open a crossing for the VII Corps, and that he failed to attach enough infantry support to the 9th Armored Division.
-Westmoreland later commented that, "So irresolute was the III Corps Commander, so lacking in confidence, that I feared for the safety of the bridgehead."
-This quite political observation is offset by the awarding of a Silver Star to Millikin for his brave leadership in exposing himself to enemy fire to personally speed his troops across the river.
+Hodges also complained later that Millikin had repeatedly disobeyed his orders including a directive to drive his forces north along the east bank and open a crossing for Major General J. Lawton Collins's VII Corps, and that he failed to attach enough infantry support to the 9th Armored Division.
+These political observations are offset by the awarding of a Silver Star to Millikin for his brave leadership in exposing himself to enemy fire to personally speed his troops across the river.
 The Silver Star citation cited his "cool self-assurance and heroic deliberation" in leading his forces to establish a secure foothold across the Rhine" For their part, Millikin and his staff could blame misunderstandings with the First Army headquarters, inadequate communications with the eastern bank of the Rhine, and a lack of roads, bridges, and service troops to accommodate the flood of units into a bridgehead that higher headquarters had never intended to be a gateway across the Rhine.

 Within a month, Millikin assumed command of the 13th Armored Division whose commander, Major General John B. Wogan, had been seriously wounded.
 Millikin, previously highly rated by Patton, the Third Army commander, formally objected to an unsatisfactory rating given him after his relief on May 7, 1945, by Hodges.
 Millikin affirmed that, "under the existing conditions my actions taken on the ground were justified in the light of successful results."
-General Bradley noted on the efficiency report that Millikin's successor, General Van Fleet, "was better qualified to command the corps than General Millikin with his limited experience."
+Bradley noted on the efficiency report that Millikin's successor, Major General Van Fleet, "was better qualified to command the corps than General Millikin with his limited experience."
 Bradley added that Millikin's record should not be adversely affected by his relief.

 Postwar

 Major General Millikin returned to the Regular Army on April 30, 1946, in his permanent rank of colonel, and was promoted to brigadier general on January 24, 1948.
 He retired on February 29, 1948, and was promoted to major general (retired) on June 29, 1948.

-Major General John Millikin died in Washington, D.C. on November 6, 1970, aged 82.
+Major General John Millikin died in Washington, D.C., on November 6, 1970, aged 82.